Mumbai Metro gives woman a chance to travel in AC for first time

-It was a life-changing experience for 80-yr-old Naigaon resident Kisabai Sakre, who says she may "look old but is still very active"; Nallasopara's Sunil Khade became the first person to buy a Metro ticket
+It was a life-changing experience for Naigaon resident Kisabai Sakre, who had never set foot in an A/C train until now.
+The feisty 80-yr-old says she may "look old but is still very active"

 Until Sunday Kisabai Sakre, had never set foot in an AC train or any air-conditioned mode of transport.
 With the Mumbai Metro getting inaugurated yesterday, her wish was fulfilled.

 (Clockwise from top left) Naigaon resident Kisabai Sakre travelled for the first time in an air-conditioned mode of transport.
 After managing to buy the first ever ticket for the Monorail, Sunil Khade repeated the feat for the Metro as well.
 Manipur’s Laxmi Chonghtham had come to visit a friend and decided to take a ride.
 German tourist Marcel Schoch did so as well

 Sakre, a feisty 80-year-old woman, came all the way from Naigaon to take a ride on the much-awaited Metro.
 “I have never travelled in an AC train.
 This is the first time I am doing it,” said a beaming Sakre.
 “I may look old, but I’m still very active and can travel easily.
 It is good that Mumbai Metro has started,” she added.

 Also read: It was like travelling in a glorified local train, says mid-day reporter

 Meanwhile, Sunil Khade became the first person to buy a ticket for the Metro.
 The Nallasopara resident had reached Versova station to get the ticket at 11.45 pm on Saturday itself.
 This, however, is not the first time Khade has staked claim to such glory.
 Khade was the first person to get a ticket to the Monorail as well, and on the behest of his children, who pushed him to repeat his feat, he landed up at Versova Metro station late on Saturday night.